January 13, 2020

 While Pune received the 2020 Sustainable Transport Award for its expansion of pedestrian infrastructure, its focus on designing for children can transform the city and its space that will benefit everyone.

-This week, the City Pune, India will receive the 2020 Sustainable Transport Award for its work on improved pedestrian infrastructure through complete streets, by dedicating over 50% of its municipal transportation budget to sustainable modes: walking, cycling, and bus infrastructure, and improving its BRT.
+This year, the city of Pune, India received the 2020 Sustainable Transport Award for its work on improved pedestrian infrastructure through complete streets, by dedicating over 50% of its municipal transportation budget to sustainable modes: walking, cycling, and bus infrastructure, and improving its BRT.
 Pune is a rapidly developing Indian city of over 3.5 million people located in the northwest state of Maharashtra, a few hours from Mumbai.
 It has a robust economy, is home to several universities, and is ranked high for livability.

 Pune is also on the vanguard in India for centering its street design around pedestrians, particularly children and their caregivers.
 The ITDP India Program, with the support of the Bernard van Leer Foundation (BvLF), initiated work with the Pune Municipal Corporation (PMC) in a program entitled, “Transforming Urban Mobility to Nurture Early Childhood Development in India’.
 The initiative was officially launched in Pune in December 2019.